LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-intro.rst.txt

 sends the information to the model, which uses its own code to preserve the data, or it sends the content to the view for display.

-TODO: review these questions

 Check Your Understanding
 ------------------------

 .. admonition:: Question

-   If we use a bakery as an analogy for an MVC project, which of the following items best represents a *model*?
+   If we use baking as an analogy for an MVC project, which of the following items best represents a *model*?

    a.
-The store menu.
+The bread ingredients: flour, water, yeast, salt
    b.
-The display case.
+Mixing and kneading the ingredients together
    c.
-The ingredients pantry.
+Shaping and baking the loaves into the final product
    d.
-The oven.
+Eating the bread

 ..
-Answer: c
+Answer: b, Mixing and kneading the ingredients together

 .. admonition:: Question

-   Would the baker in the store above represent a model, view, or controller?
+   If we use a library as an analogy for an MVC project, which of the following items best represents a *model*?

    a.
-Model.
+The books on the shelves
    b.
-View.
+The Dewey Decimal storage system
    c.
-Controller.

-..
-Answer: c

-.. admonition:: Question

-   Your boss wants an alphabetical list of all employees who have worked at the company for at least 5 years, have a college degree, and are parents interested in starting a savings plan for their kids.

-   Where should you add the code to accomplish this?

-   a.
-In a controller.
-   b.
-In the model.
-   c.
-In a view.
+The librarians
    d.
-Wherever you want.
+The book readers

 ..
-Answer: a
+Answer: b, The Dewey Decimal storage system